wishpond-dev/NimpleAPI/README.md

       c.refresh_token = ENV['REFRESH_TOKEN']
     end

-If you plan to use this with rails, create config/initializers/nimble.rb with this contents.
-Reminder that you will need a set of all three ENV variables for each callback url that you plan to deploy, including localhost for testing.
+If you are using rails, create config/initializers/nimble.rb with this contents.
+You will need a set of all three ENV variables for each callback url that you deploy, including localhost for testing.

 ## Usage